 Meatless Baked Ziti

 This meatless baked ziti is insanely delicious to the point that no one will probably notice that it’s even meatless.
 And the addition of ricotta cheese makes it even more so.
-For equally delicious baked pasta options, do check out this amazing lazy baked pasta with tuna recipe.
-Or also this super tasty spinach baked spaghetti recipe.

 As you can see, pasta is one of my favorite foods.
 I’m sure it’s one of your favorites as well.
 It’s one of the most popular comfort foods around beside lasagna or other similar dishes.